*pause for shocked intake of breath*

 Also that scene where the kids titter at the painting of giant boobs and Mark mutters, “It’s art, ACTUALLY,” makes me want to punch things.

-Any film where Natalie is legitimately described as “chubby” and nobody says, “That’s ridiculous,” cannot be redeemed.
+Any Christmas movie (or film basically) where Natalie is legitimately described as “chubby” and nobody says, “That’s ridiculous,” cannot be redeemed.
 If Martine McCutcheon in this film is “fat”, then I’m officially now one of those giant inflatable airships.

 Also I struggle with the fact that the PM reassigns Natalie after she is sexually harassed in the workplace and never thinks to consult with her over redirecting her entire career, or even mention that it’s not her fault.
 Tool.

 “Shall we have a conversation and get to know each other?
 Like a date?”

 This Love, Actually storyline makes no sense.
 They’re getting MARRIED when they’ve never had a conversation?
 That’s not romantic, it’s a bloody personality disorder.

 Imagine – your friend is cheated on, goes on holiday and comes home a month later with some dude who doesn’t speak English and says, “We’re engaged!”
 You’d check them into a facility to have their head checked, wouldn’t you?

 I’m not going to lie.
 I had to Google it to remember what Alan Rickman’s character was called in Love, Actually.
 Because all you ever think while you’re watching it is, “God, I wish I was as cool as Alan Rickman.”
 Or possibly: “Yeah, I still would.”